oantwi98/GitKit-FarmData2_fall2025_Perez/ONBOARDING.md

 #### bash scripting ####

-Bash scripts are provided in the [docker](https://github.com/DickinsonCollege/FarmData2/tree/main/docker) directory to simplify the process of bringing up and taking down FarmData2.
+Bash scriptss are provided in the [docker](https://github.com/DickinsonCollege/FarmData2/tree/main/docker) directory to simplify the process of bringing up and taking down FarmData2.

 ### Back-End Technologies ###